 Admissions Testing for Specific Program Prerequisites

 If you have applied to Dawson College and have no record of completing the program prerequisites in the Quebec secondary school curriculum or your prerequisite was completed over 5 years ago you may be notified by email for admissions testing in order for the Admissions Committee to assess your preparedness in the required program prerequisite(s).
 Testing takes place at Dawson College (Montreal, Canada) on weekdays.
 We will be holding several testing rounds from March to April for Fall admissions, and in November for Winter admissions.
 For the dates of specific rounds, click on Dates of Testing Rounds below.
-If you are selected for testing, you will receive a notice by email with full details on the test(s) to write, when and where on campus the test(s) will take place.
+If you are selected for testing, you will receive a notice by message in your application account with full details on the test(s) to write, when and where on campus the test(s) will take place.
 We strongly recommend that you write requested tests, as you may be disqualified if you fail to attend.
 Click on each test below for details.

 Please note that if you reside outside Canada and require a visa to travel to Canada, the notice for admissions testing will NOT qualify you to apply for a study visa to enter Canada.